cloudant-labs/graphdb-slate/source/includes/guides/cap_theorem.md

 -   Availability: every request receives a response indicating success or failure.
 -   Partition Tolerance: the system continues to operate despite arbitrary message loss or failure of part of the system.

-*For a good time, check out the [formal proof](http://lpd.epfl.ch/sgilbert/pubs/BrewersConjecture-SigAct.pdf) of the CAP theorem.*

 A database can only exhibit two of these three for both theoretical and practical reasons.
 A database prioritizing consistency and availability is simple: a single node storing a single copy of your data.
 But this is difficult to scale as you must upgrade the node to get more performance, rather than leverage additional nodes.
 And, even a minor system failure can shut down a single-node system, while any message loss will mean significant data loss.
 To endure, the system must become more sophisticated.